 - Drawn with clarity and in ink.

 - Drawn to scale with the scale shown on the plan.

-- North point.
+- North point

 - Shows all dimensions, with measurements in metric.

 - Plan description, number and version/revision number.

 - The applicants name.

 - The address of the property.

-The types of plans required are listed on the following pages.
+The types of plans required are listed on Pages 4 - 10.